• Art magazine

 A post shared by Eric Standley (@eric.standley)

-Nic Annette Miller is known for her artistic animal engravings and cuts.
-The textures and details in their work make every animal appear almost alive.
-Her inspiration often pulls her from nature and the surrounding area in her home country.
+Nic Annette Miller is known for her artistic animal engravings and carvings.
+The textures and details in her work make each animal appear almost alive.
+She often draws her inspiration from nature and the surroundings of her homeland.

 See this post on Instagram